 There are many valid reasons for your employees to be absent from work.
-Sick days, maternity leave, vacation, requested days off for errands — all are common examples.
+Sick days, maternity leave, and vacations are typical valid absences.

-Unscheduled and unsolicited absences from work, on the other hand, can squander your work environment and cause a lot of trouble both for your business and employees.
+But unplanned absences or frequently missing workers can cause a lot of trouble for your business and employees.

-A few random, unplanned absences here and there is nothing to worry about.
+A few random, unplanned absences aren’t worth worrying about.
 But, if you notice a pattern and absenteeism becomes a habit for some of your employees — it’s time to intervene and act.

-So Why Is Absenteeism In The Workplace A Problem?
+Why Is Excessive Absenteeism in the Workplace a Problem?

-Unfortunately, employee absenteeism is not all that rare — in fact, it is the classic problem for employers and business owners.
+Unfortunately, employee absenteeism is a common problem for employers and business owners.

-For example, a study from The Workforce Institute conducted during the final season of Game of Thrones, showed that more than 34% of US employees (27.2 million) admitted they are more likely to call in sick and stay home, arrive late, or be less productive in the workplace, than normal.
+Recently, The Workforce Institute conducted a study during the final season of Game of Thrones.
+This survey showed that over 34% of U.S. employees (27.2 million) admitted they’re likely to call in sick, arrive late, or be less productive than normal in the workplace.

 What Does Employee Absenteeism Cost Your Business?

-- In fact, according to the Bureau of Labor Statistics in 2017 alone, almost 3% of all the U.S. employer’s workforce was absent on any given day.
+- According to the Bureau of Labor Statistics, almost 3% of the United States workforce is absent on any given day.

-- Back in 2013, the Gallup-Healthways wellbeing survey found the total costs related to lost productivity in the US to be just over $84 billion in one year.
+- In 2013, the Gallup-Healthways well-being survey estimated lost productivity costs in the U.S. to total over $84 billion… in one year!

-- According to Kronos, the total cost of employee absences, unplanned, and planned, is more than twice the average employer’s cost for health care.
-See Total Financial Impact of Employee Absences in the U.S.
+- According to Kronos, the total cost of employee absences is more than twice the average employer’s healthcare costs.

 The Direct Costs Of Absenteeism